-The main objectives of the Permian sandstone study are to undertake discontinuity analysis using LiDAR scans and to provide high-quality 3D images for further stratigraphical study, particularly where outcrops are inaccessible.
-The study also links with the Permo-Trias cross-cutting project, to provide detailed geological information to assess the suitability of Permian and Triassic strata for carbon sequestration and to create 3D property models for flow modelling of carbon dioxide (CO2).
+The main objectives of the Permian sandstone study were to undertake discontinuity analysis using LiDAR scans and to provide high-quality 3D images for further stratigraphical study, particularly where outcrops are inaccessible.
+The study also links with the Permo-Trias cross-cutting project, to provide detailed geological information to assess the suitability of Permian and Triassic strata for carbon capture and storage and to create 3D property models for flow modelling of carbon dioxide (CO2).

 Figure 1: location of scan sites in the Eden Valley, Cumbria.
 Contains Ordnance Survey data © Crown Copyright and database rights 2020.